 - Identifying, analysis of conflictual problems and their resolution with favourable economic conditions;

 - Communication, team work, interdisciplinary cooperation and innovation;

-SIGNIFICANT ACHIEVMENTS IN THE FIELD OF RESEARCH ACTIVITY
+ACHIEVEMENTS IN THE FIELD OF RESEARCH AND TECHNICAL-ENGINEERING ACTIVITIES

-- Studies and geodetic solutions for future evaluations and monitoring crustal movements
+- Studies and geodetic solutions to monitoring and assessing crustal movements

 - Using global navigation satellite system to accuracy improvement of cadastral works